Carnegie Museum of Art in Pittsburgh

 A world-class art museum

-Art lovers will want to add a visit to the small, yet impressive Carnegie Museum of Art to their Pittsburgh bucket list.
+Any art lovers will definitely want to add this one to your Pittsburgh bucket list.
 Andrew Carnegie envisioned a space dedicated to the “Old Masters of tomorrow” instead of focusing solely on classic art.
 Even though it was established in 1895, much of the museum is dedicated to modern art.
 The permanent collection includes over 34,000 interesting works in a variety of mediums.
 Also, over 70,000 negatives by photographer Charles “Teenie” Harris are located in the archives.

 Conveniently, this museum is located in the same space as the Museum of Natural History so your admission enables you to explore both in a single visit.
-Most notably, this museum is (arguably) the first modern art museum in the country.
 The Carnegie International is the longest-running North American exhibition of international art, and second in the world only to the Venice Biennale.
 This special exhibition takes place every 3-4 years.
 2022 marked the 58th anniversary.

 Read more about the history and explore the Carnegie collection online